slerman12/Help-me/2-Opposing-views.md

 I was wearing a hat all through the conference, to cover up my baldness, that I still wasn't used to, and still am not.
 It was winter, and the winter hat didn't look too out of place.
 Early December.

-The hair loss had driven me to a place of dependence, at least for what I perceived as my social future, on the metaphysical fates.
+The hair loss had driven me to a place of yet more dependence, at least for what I perceived as my social future, on the energy-consciousness fates, since my physical apearance [couldn't be relied on](https://www.reddit.com/r/socialanxiety/comments/dzx7or/not_to_get_into_toxic_territory_but_sometimes_i/) to those social futures whatsoever.

 When I returned, my work-based <!--/ desperation-based--><!--<sup>$^\text{\color{green}1.}$</sup>--> isolation deepened, as I was getting ready to submit my MHDPA innovation paper, coinciding with my first-ever hospitalization.